sindresorhus/ky/readme.md

 > A form of text-able slang, KY is an abbreviation for 空気読めない (kuuki yomenai), which literally translates into “cannot read the air.”
 It's a phrase applied to someone who misses the implied meaning.

 ## Browser support

 The latest version of Chrome, Firefox, and Safari.

 ## Node.js support

-Ky requires Node.js 10 or later, but it indicates Node.js 8 in package.json so you can use it with Node.js 8 by polyfilling the globals without having Yarn fail on install.
-However, you should just use [`ky-universal`](https://github.com/sindresorhus/ky-universal).
+Polyfill the needed browser global or just use [`ky-universal`](https://github.com/sindresorhus/ky-universal).

 ## Related

 - [ky-universal](https://github.com/sindresorhus/ky-universal) - Use Ky in both Node.js and browsers
 - [got](https://github.com/sindresorhus/got) - Simplified HTTP requests for Node.js

 ## Maintainers